 Suzanne’s identity as an Asian American therapist is of utmost importance to her.
-In this space, she has processed multigenerational trauma and disregarded for her own culture.
+In this space, she has processed multigenerational trauma and disregard for her own culture.
 She believes in the power of bringing people together.

-While her experience is vast, she has learned a great deal from raising her two wonderful children who are grown and continue to teach her about life.
+While her experience is vast, she has learned a great deal from raising her two wonderful children, who are grown and continue to teach her about life.

 She believes in the value of family, communication, and systemic thinking.
 In her private practice work, she has learned the importance of everyone’s lived experience and how it affects them.
 She became passionate about working with couples and families and is currently seeking her second master’s degree in marriage and family therapy.
 She values the individual, the couple, and the family in whatever form it presents in therapy.
 She provides a safe space and values the client’s thoughts and feelings.